Zulko/moviepy/README.rst

 Running Tests
 -------------

-In order to run the test suite locally, first install the dependencies by navigating to the project directory and running:
+In order to run the test suite locally, first install the dependencies by navigating to the project directory and running it:

 .. code:: bash